RWS/studio-api-docs/apiconcepts/translationmemory/language_resource_templates.md

 ```
 ****

 A language resources template contains language resource bundles such as variable and abbreviations lists as well as segmentation rules.
 Below is a brief example of how to access the resource bundles.
 Imagine for this simple use case that the first resource bundle is a variable list, and we would like to determine the number of variables that this resource contains.
-To do this use the [LanguageResourceBundles](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ServerBasedLanguageResourcesTemplate.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ServerBasedLanguageResourcesTemplate_LanguageResourceBundles) property to select the first available resource bundle, then apply the `Variables` property to the resource bundle object to determine the variable count.
+To do this, use the [LanguageResourceBundles](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ServerBasedLanguageResourcesTemplate.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ServerBasedLanguageResourcesTemplate_LanguageResourceBundles) property to select the first available resource bundle, then apply the `Variables` property to the resource bundle object to determine the variable count.
 # [C#](#tab/tabid-3)
 ```cs
 LanguageResourceBundle bundle = template.LanguageResourceBundles[0];